aximgeo/arcgis-level-fixer/README.md

 ---

+*Use Case:* You've come across Open Data hosted on ArcServer or AGOL, but the data wasn't published using the Google/Bing tiling scheme.
+Not to worry: ALF, an Esri-aware redirect proxy, is here to help!
+(All the way from planet Melmac)

-The goal of this application is to provide an Esri smart proxy that allows the use of AGOL and ArcServer resources with custom zoom levels in tools/applications expecting traditional webmap zoom levels and resolutions
+The goal of this application is to provide an Esri-aware proxy that allows the use of AGOL and ArcServer not published with the Google/Bing/OSM zoom levels to be used in tools/applications that expect the Google/Bing/OSM zoom levels and resolutions.

+*NOTE:* ArcGIS Server supports Google/Bing/OSM zoom levels out of the box.
+The best course of action for supporting applications that require Google/Bing/OSM zoom levels may be to republish the service (or publish a new service) and select the `Bing tiling scheme`.

 This application does the following: